 Our undergraduate programs will produce graduates that, within a few years of graduation, will

-- advance their civil/environmental/construction engineering and other careers through lifelong learning, graduate studies, and/or professional licensure;
+- advance their careers through lifelong learning, graduate studies, and/or professional licensure;

-- demonstrate effective communication skills, ethical decision making, and a commitment to their profession and society
+- demonstrate effective communication skills, social responsibility, ethical decision-making, and a commitment to their profession.